Rithigasri/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# Experiment--05-Implementation-of-flipflops-using-verilog
+# EXPERIMENT 05 IMPLEMENTATION OF FLIPFLOPS USING VERILOG PROGRAMMING
+## AIM:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables
+## HARDWARE REQUIRED:
+1. PC
+2. Cyclone II
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+3. USB flasher
+## SOFTWARE REQUIRED:
-### SOFTWARE REQUIRED:   Quartus prime
+1. Quartus prime
-### THEORY
+## THEORY
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.